Madhubala1985/Few-Short-Federated-Learning-Cifar-10/README.md

 This project presents a structured empirical analysis of Few-Shot Federated Learning (FSFL) using the CIFAR-10 dataset.

-The study investigates what happens when two challenging constraints are combined:
+The study investigates the interaction between two challenging constraints:

-- **Few-Shot Learning** — only a small number of labeled samples per class.
+- **Few-Shot Learning (FSL)** — only a small number of labeled samples per class.
-- **Federated Learning** — decentralized clients with non-IID data that cannot share raw samples.
+- **Federated Learning (FL)** — decentralized clients with non-IID data that cannot share raw samples.

-Rather than proposing a new algorithm, this work focuses on understanding feasibility, limitations, and trade-offs when few-shot learning is applied in a federated environment.
+Rather than proposing a novel algorithm, this work focuses on analyzing feasibility, convergence behavior, and structural limitations when few-shot learning is deployed in a federated setting.

 ---

-## Project Structure
+## Experimental Design

-The experiments are organized into three stages:
+The experiments are organized into three controlled stages to isolate effects:

 ### Stage 1 — Centralized Few-Shot Learning
 - Prototype-based classification (metric learning approach)
 - InceptionV3 backbone (ImageNet pretrained, frozen)
-- Episodic evaluation
+- Episodic evaluation (5-way classification)
 - 1-shot, 3-shot, and 5-shot settings

 ### Stage 2 — Standard Federated Learning